 - Just 36% of smaller businesses now use external finance compared to 44% in 2012 and over 7 in 10 firms say they would rather forgo growth than take on external finance.

-- Awareness of alternatives to traditional finance has continued to grow, with 52% of small businesses aware of peer to peer lending, 70% aware of crowdfunding platforms and 69% aware of Venture Capital (up from 47%, 60% and 62% respectively in the previous year).
+- Awareness of alternatives to traditional finance has continued to grow, with 52% of small businesses aware of peer to peer SME lending.
+70% aware of crowdfunding platforms and 69% aware of Venture Capital (up from 47%, 60% and 62% respectively in the previous year).

-There is little surprise that Brexit has led to uncertainty within the finance markets as it has a similar effect across all industry sectors.
+There is little surprise that Brexit has led to uncertainty within the finance markets.
+And it has a similar effect across all industry sectors.
 Small businesses, with fewer resources and less flexibility of their larger counterparts, will be acutely aware of the pressure to balance risk.
 Contingency planning is a way of minimising their exposure.

 Attitudes to lending remain somewhat negative.
 It is telling that 7 in 10 firms would forgo growth in order to avoid some or extra finance.
 The perception of market finance in the UK remains poor and the economic uncertainty certainly won’t help that figure turn around any time soon.